michaelw-gh/cspace-converter/README.md

 bundle install
 ```

-## Setup
+## Setup Data to be Imported

+Before the cspace-converter tool can import data into CollectionSpace, it must first
+"stage" the data from the CSV files into the Mongo DB.

+**Setup CSV file(s)**

 Create the data directory and add the data files.
+For example:

 ```
 db/data/